MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamPrimaryChannelMessage.md

   - `[LastEditedDateTime <DateTime?>]`: Read only.
 Timestamp when edits to the chat message were made.
 Triggers an 'Edited' flag in the Teams UI.
 If no edits are made the value is null.
   - `[LastModifiedDateTime <DateTime?>]`: Read only.
 Timestamp when the chat message is created (initial setting) or modified, including when a reaction is added or removed.
   - `[Locale <String>]`: Locale of the chat message set by the client.
 Always set to en-us.
   - `[Mentions <IMicrosoftGraphChatMessageMention1[]>]`: List of entities mentioned in the chat message.
-Currently supports user, bot, team, channel.
+Supported entities are: user, bot, team, channel, and tag.
     - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
 Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
     - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
     - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet1>]`: chatMessageMentionedIdentitySet